Patrick Edrin Kyamanywa

 Patrick Edrin Kyamanywa is a Ugandan surgeon, academic, academic administrator and researcher.
 He is currently the Vice Chancellor of Uganda Martyrs University, a faith-based private university owned by the Episcopal Conference of Uganda.
 He assumed office on 1 December 2021 replacing Maviiri John, who retired.
 He was installed as the 4th Vice Chancellor of Uganda Martyrs University on 17 March 2022.

-Background and education

-He holds a Master of Business Administration (MBA) in leadership of innovation and Change from York St John University in England; a master of Public Health (MPH) from the Nuffield Center for International Health and Development, University of Leeds UK; a Fellow of the Higher Education Academy of the United Kingdom and a founding Fellow of the College of Surgeons of East, Central and Southern Africa (COSESCA).
-He attained a Master of Medicine (MMed.) in General Surgery of Makerere University; a Diploma in Business Administration and Human Resource Management (HRM) from the college of professional Management New Jersey, UK; a Bachelor of Medicine and Surgery (MBChB) of Makerere University.

 Career

 He is the Vice Chancellor of Uganda Martyrs University.
-Former Deputy Vice-Chancellor of Kampala International University Western Campus where he rose through the academic ranks of Full professor of Surgery, Dean and Deputy Vice- Chancellor.

-He has also worked as Vice Dean, Dean, Full Professor of Surgery, and Acting Principal in the College of Medicine and Health Sciences of the University of Rwanda.

 Research

 He is an experienced researcher and his articles have been published in several authoritative journals globally as listed below: